SoftwareImpacts/SIMPAC-2023-33/README.md

 This option is more performant and achieved with the help of _MPI IO_.
 However, there is no guarantee of portability; postprocessing/conversion is required.
 The step number is the file name.
-A `SimResults` folder is created in the chosen output directory if it does not exist and therein a folder named after the starting timestep of the simulation (in the form `yy-mm-dd_hh-MM-ss`) is created.
+A `SimResults` folder is created in the chosen output directory if it does not exist and therein a folder named after the starting timestamp of the simulation (in the form `yy-mm-dd_hh-MM-ss`) is created.
 This is where the output files are written into.

 There are six columns in the csv files, corresponding to the six components of the electromagnetic field: $`E_x`$, $`E_y`$, $`E_z`$, $`B_x`$, $`B_y`$, $`B_z`$.